ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ![History View](../../images/projects/quanto/quanto-history.png "History View")

 This view is used to review the sequence of past activities.
-The start time and date of each activity is shown.
+The start time and date of each activity are shown.

-In addition to changing an activity using the details dialog you can delete or split an activity.
+In addition to changing an activity using the details dialog, you can delete or split an activity.

 ##### Edit Activity